-My PhD dissertation (directed by Dr. Pilar Prieto, ICREA/UPF) examined several issues related to the precursor and beneficial effects of beat gestures —and their concomitant prosodic prominence— on 5- to 6-year-old children’s narrative abilities, focusing on the multimodal integration of gesture, speech and prosody language development.
+My PhD dissertation (directed by Dr. Pilar Prieto, ICREA/UPF) examined several issues related to the predictive and beneficial (causal) effects of non-referential beat gestures —and their concomitant prosodic prominence— on 5- to 6-year-old children’s narrative abilities, focusing on the multimodal integration of gesture, speech and prosody language development.

 The potential effect of encouraging the production of beat gestures on children's narrative discourse performance (i.e., narrative skills) in a brief narrative discourse training.